-MEADOWLANDS YMCA- SCHOOL AGE CHILD CARE
+MEADOWLANDS YMCA- SCHOOL AGE CHILD CARE- Grades K-3 only

 The Meadowlands YMCA provides a variety of care programs, which meet the needs of most parents.
-There are before school programs and after school programs at the K Center.
+There are before school programs and after school programs at Lincoln and the K Center.
 Starting and ending times vary according to the program.
 For more information call 201-955-5300 or www.MeadowlandsYMCA.org.
-The Meadowlands YMCA is an independent provider and all issues or questions that concern the program must be directed to the YMCA.
+The Meadowlands YMCA is an independent provider and all issues or questions that concern the program must be directed to the Y.